 Ian’s areas of architectural expertise are in energy efficient design and construction, daylighting, passive systems such as thermal buoyancy “stack-effect” ventilation, and environmental impact of building materials selection.
 He has written on architecture and the environment, indigenous houses in the Appalachians, natural lighting in overcast and clear sky regions, and humidity and ventilation of medieval buildings in northern Europe.

 Lindsey joined the Office of Sustainability in September 2014 as project manager and assumed the role of Associate Director in fall 2017.
 Lindsey has worked extensively with the Green Student Intern Program, Green Grove Program, the UM Compost Program, Green Week, Food Day and office communications initiatives.
 Lindsey is chair of the UM Green Fund Committee and is a member of the UM Energy Committee.
 In the community, she serves on the board of the Oxford Community Market and Sustainable Oxford.
-Previously, Lindsey worked in public relations at the University of Mississippi where her she received national and regional recognition for social media management and a public relations campaign to promote the use of buses on campus.
-During this time, Lindsey often collaborated with the Office of Sustainability to promote and raise awareness of sustainability related issues and programs.
+Previously, Lindsey worked in public relations at the University of Mississippi where her she earned national and regional recognition for social media management and a public relations campaign to promote the use of buses on campus.
 Originally from Ocean Springs, Mississippi, Lindsey holds a bachelor’s degree in journalism and an MBA from UM.
-She and her husband, Andrew, live in Oxford with their son Abe and beagle Ham.
+She and her husband, Andrew, live in Oxford with their son Abe and beagle, Ham.

 Kendall McDonald, Project Manager